AstreaTSS/PYTHIAWebsite/docs/server_setup.md

 # Server Setup Guide

-Setting up Ultimate Investigator is a relatively simple affair.
+Setting up Ultimate Investigator is a simple affair.
 Let's break it down by steps:

 ### Invite the Bot

-This is probably the most simple step.
+This is the simplest step.
 Simply use [this invite link](https://discord.com/api/oauth2/authorize?client_id=843994199187914753&permissions=532576332864&scope=bot%20applications.commands) or use the "Invite Bot" option to the side to do so.

 ### Setting Up the Config